rolling-scopes-school/tasks/tasks/christmas-shop/christmas-shop-part2.md

 ## DevTools Responsiveness Check Details

 1. To open Developer Tools:
-   - Press the `F12` key, or right-click and choose the `View Source` option in the context menu;
+   - Press the `F12` key, or right-click and choose the `Inspect` option in the context menu;
    - Click on the **Toggle Device Toolbar** icon in the top-right corner of the Developer Tools panel;
    - Select **Responsive** on the top panel.
 2. Ensure there is no vertical scrollbar in **Responsive** mode.
 If a scrollbar is present, eliminate it by: